mailhexu/TB2J/docs/src/install.rst

 using e.g. pyenv or conda.

 By default, TB2J only forces the non-optional dependencies to be installed automatically.
-The sisl package which is used to read the Hamiltonian from the Siesta or OpenMX output is needed, which can also be installed with pip.
+The sisl package (with netcdf4) which is used to read the Hamiltonian from the Siesta or OpenMX output is needed, which can also be installed with pip.
 The GPAW-TB2J interface is through python directly, which of course requires the gpaw python package.
 The sisl and